Alternate title: Why catering your own wedding *isn’t* your best bet.

 Plus, adults just aren’t this cute…

 - Learn when to say no. When I had my first kid, I wanted everything new.
 I had so many kind offers to have or borrow almost new big ticket baby items, and I turned them all down.
 Then I turned into an environmentalist and was horrified by all the chances I lost to own less, buy less, create less waste and reuse things that already exist as long as we can.
 On top of that, my kid never would sleep in their damn crib.
 Not once.
 It’s like I just wanted to set some cash on fire.
 So.
 Fast forward to wedding planning, where so many kind folks offered so many lovely things-I wasn’t going to make the same mistake again, a wedding is an even shorter time than the baby stage!
 Fool me once…..
 Turns out though, it didn’t translate the same.
 Here’s how it went.
 Me: Oh, that’s so cute-can I borrow that one thing?
 Other kind person: Of course!! (while putting in that bag that one thing, and also 20 other little things that of course we would want cause we’re also getting married.
 Which is so kind and thoughtful but read on…) Now times this by 10.
 So here we are with a literal truck full of things from other people’s weddings.
 Which we brought everywhere because “we might use them”.
 Which we didn’t use.
 Which started to fall apart while being moved.
 Which alternately had a bunch of tiny pieces to misplace.
-Which was a gifted bag of candy dishes and tiny surprise(!) knives.
+Which was a gifted bag of candy dishes and tiny surprise(!) knives that we discovered when putting our hands in said bag.
 Which all had different homes that they needed to be returned to right after the wedding.
 It turned into a saga all it’s own.
 So learn from my mistakes-saying no when you need to can save you a world of heartache.
 Or at least a world of pain in your ass.

 - Pets.
 While dogs might seem like the best idea in the world (we chose our venue firstly based on our ability to bring our dogs along), In this case it was with mixed results.
 Photos?
 Adorable.
 Backstage?
 Our darling dog of honor getting a wicked bladder infection.
 How did we know?